ldijkman/randomnerd_esp32_wifi_manager/README.md

 Android chrome ≣ add to home screen

+---

-Esp32 scan for other debices on the local network
+Esp32 scan for other devices on the local network

 Mdns scan on esp32 serial monitor scanstr html links to other devices in the network